What is Flooring Nail Gun?

 9. Ramsond RMM4

 It is a 2-in-1 pneumatic flooring nail gun that uses both L-cleats that range from 1-1/2 to 2 inches and 15.5 and 16-gauge staples ranging from 1-2 inches.
-The magazine capacity is 100 fasteners and uses the pressure of between 60 and 120 psi.
+The magazine capacity is 100 fasteners and uses a pressure of between 60 and 120 psi.

 It weighs 26.9 pounds, making it one of the heaviest flooring nail guns.
 It is made of die-cast alloy, making it a durable and industrial quality that is a great choice for contractors and other professionals.
 This flooring nail gun has an extra-wide base that offers stability as well as balance, thus offering the best results.